mallocator/gulp-international/readme.md

 ### dryRun

-Type: boolean
+Type: boolean|RegExp
 Default: ```false```

 When set to true the plugin will perform all operations for a translation, but will pass on the original file along the pipe instead of the newly generated ones.
+If the settings is a regular expression then only files with a matching (original) filename will be ignored.

 ### ignoreTokens